firecmsco/firecms/website/docs/quickstart.md

                                                  }: NavigationBuilderProps) => {

         // This is a fake example of retrieving async data related to the user
-        // and storing it in the user extra field const sampleUserData = await Promise.resolve({
+        // and storing it in the user extra field. const sampleUserData = await Promise.resolve({
             name: "John",
             roles: ["admin"]